NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 .. warning::

-  Specifying a DSE for the HVAC distribution system will NOT be reflected in the EnergyPlus simulation outputs.
+  Specifying a DSE for the HVAC distribution system will NOT be reflected in the raw EnergyPlus simulation outputs, but IS reflected by the SimulationOutputReport reporting measure.

 Mechanical Ventilation
 **********************